-The main purpose of your ecommerce site is to offer your products to the visitors and generate high sales revenue.
-For this, you focus your energy on bringing in the visitors on your site and selling them more – visitor acquisition and conversion optimization.
+The main purpose of your eCommerce site is to offer your products to the visitors and generate sales revenue.
+For this, you focus your energy on bringing in the visitors on your site and selling them more, meaning – visitor acquisition and conversion optimization.
 But along the way, it is possible that you start working to acquire more new visitors and forget about bringing back those old customers.
 That is one of the major problems which we will address here.
 We’ll present the ideas to help you reclaim lost sales and improve customer retention and loyalty.

 Let’s talk about Recovering Abandoned Sales at first.

 Ecommerce experts work on optimizing the product pages, product details pages and various components of those pages like CTA buttons, product images and descriptions to make the sales happen.
 Next trick that is applied to increase the sales is working on the user experience on the ecommerce sites.

 But despite enormous efforts on those, there are other factors like market competition and availability of products, ease in shipping etc., most of the visitors tend to leave your site without buying anything.

 a) Optimize Product Pages for Intent Specific Keywords

 If your question about intent specific keywords, these simply mean the words or phrases that determine the intention of the user.
 It can be informational, purchase, product search or something different.
 Whether user is looking to check the specification of a specific product or the user is actually willing to purchase the product.

 Let’s take a look into an example.
 A visitor lands on your site through “how to change iphone screen”.
 This user is in the information collection phase of buyers behavior.
 He is unlikely to purchase from your site.
 But if you link a page there to sell your service to another page like “cheapest iphone screen change service”, the visitor is likely to visit that page and purchase the service.
 Obviously there are other parameters like the one mentioned earlier but optimizing your site for intent specific keywords will help you get back the lost sales.